EvanBurbidge/thewebuiguy-nuxt/data/blog/i18n-cloud-sync/readme.md

 id: 'i18n-cloud-sync-blog'
 published: true
 description: |
-  An overview of the i18n cloud sync project
+  An overview of the i18n cloud sync project, which caters for AWS S3, Google cloud storage, Digital ocean spaces
 ---
 # i18n-sync
 I18n-sync is a simple node js project that provides a restful api for syncing translations, and their locations to the cloud.
 All work is done via restful api calls in order to update files and configurations.